-Collection for CriteriaBuilder is easier than for Criteria. because there is is no Named collection for only one in the library.
+Collection for CriteriaBuilder easier than Criteria. is no Named collection for only one in the library.
 There CriteriaBuilder, but of course if you need it you can simply implement it.
 You just need to use \KGzocha\Searcher\CriteriaBuilder\Collection\CriteriaBuilderCollectionInterface as interface.
 You are able to add new builders in two ways: